Monday, November 23, 2020

 “That’s pushing the deadline fairly close…” Varhi grumbled.
 “We only have what, three or four days left before they get here?
 Maybe five if they’re slow.”

 “That storm the other night would probably have slowed them down.
 That was a particularly nasty storm.”
 Sairek said.
-“It probably won’t be too much, but it is still something to consider, I think.”
+“It probably won’t be too much, but it is still something to consider, I think.
+Also, they would probably check in at the capital first.
+That's just Ceareste protocol, so that will be an extra day added.”

 “Hmm…” Varhi let out thoughtfully, then nodded slowly.
 “If they were going to Cylvolta on that day, the waters would definitely have been too rough to risk it… they would have temporarily shut down the ferrying to the passengers due to a storm warning and waited until it passed.
 Possibly stuck on the island for the checkpoint.
 Or still stuck back on the mainland.
 From Cylvolta, they would of course go back to the Masirean capital to report to the King, but I bet after that, with haste, they would be making their way over here, probably with horses.”